On some mod $p$ representations of quaternion algebra over $\mathbb{Q}_p$: Introduction

 For the above reason and also with the wish to weaken as much as possible the genericity condition in Theorem \ref{thm:intro-1}, we have chosen to restrict to the case $F_v \cong \Q_p$.
 The point is that in this case there is an alternative construction of Kisin's potentially semistable deformation rings, due to Pa\v{s}k\={u}nas (\cite{Paskunas-BM}).
 This construction works only for two-dimensional representations of $\Gal(\bQp/\Q_p)$ and in general does not allow to determine the explicit form of these rings, but it fits perfectly our aim for the following two reasons. \begin{itemize} \item Firstly, to carry out the strategy in \cite{BHHMS1}, we don't really need the explicit form of these deformation rings, but only certain congruence relations between them (cf.~\cite[Prop.~4.3.3]{BHHMS1}).
 In Pa\v{s}k\={u}nas' construction, these congruence relations can be proved by congruence relations between suitably chosen integral lattices inside the corresponding types. \item Secondly, this construction closely relates the structure of the deformation rings to the structure of $\pi(\brho)$, the admissible smooth representation of $\GL_2(\Q_p)$ associated to $\brho$ by the mod $p$ local Langlands correspondence (see \S\ref{ss:LLC} for the precise definition).
 Thus, we may make use of the results of \cite{BL}, \cite{Br03}, \cite{Morra-ss}, \cite{Morra-atom} on $\pi(\brho)$ to study these deformation rings; see Theorem \ref{thm-regular-HT02} for such an example. \end{itemize} Besides, in \cite{BHHMS1} they use potentially crystalline deformation rings of Hodge-Tate weights $(-1,2)$ (and of $(0,1)$), while we use deformation rings of Hodge-Tate weights $(0,2)$.
 This also allows a further (minor) improvement on the genericity condition.

 Theorem \ref{thm:intro-1} can be applied to study Scholze's functors.
 Let $L$ be a finite extension of $\Q_p$ (not necessarily unramified).
-Given a central division algebra $D$ over $L$ with invariant $1/n,$ Scholze (\cite{Scholze}) has constructed a cohomological covariant $\delta$-functor $\{\cS^i, i\geq0\}$ from the category of admissible smooth representations of $\GL_n(L)$ over $\bFp$ to admissible smooth representations of $ D^{\times}$ which carry a continuous and commuting action of $\Gal(\overline{L}/L)$.
-If $\pi$ is an admissible smooth representation over $\bFp$, then $\cS^i(\pi)$ is defined as the cohomolgy group $H^i_{\et}(\mathbb{P}_{\C_p}^{n-1},\mathcal{F}_{\pi})$, where $\mathcal{F}_{\pi}$ is a certain Weil-equivariant sheaf on the adic space $\mathbb{P}_{\C_p}^{n-1}$.
-His construction is expected to realize both $p$-adic local Langlands and Jacquet-Langlands correspondence.
+Let $D$ be the central division algebra over $L$ of dimension $n^2$ and invariant $1/n,$ Scholze (\cite{Scholze}) has constructed a cohomological covariant $\delta$-functor $\{\cS^i, i\geq0\}$ from the category of admissible smooth representations of $\GL_n(L)$ over $\bFp$ to admissible smooth representations of $ D^{\times}$ which carry a continuous and commuting action of $\Gal(\overline{L}/L)$.
+If $\pi$ is an admissible smooth representation of $\GL_n(L)$ over $\bFp$, then $\cS^i(\pi)$ is defined as the cohomolgy group $H^i_{\et}(\mathbb{P}_{\C_p}^{n-1},\mathcal{F}_{\pi})$, where $\mathcal{F}_{\pi}$ is a certain Weil-equivariant sheaf on the adic space $\mathbb{P}_{\C_p}^{n-1}$.
+His construction is expected to realize both $p$-adic local Langlands and Jacquet-Langlands correspondences.
 In general, these cohomology groups seem very difficult to compute, but Scholze has computed $\cS^0(\pi)$ and showed that $\cS^i(\pi)$ vanishes whenever $i>2(n-1)$.
-Specializing to $n=2$, the case we are interested in, we have $\cS^i(-)=0$ for $i\geq 3$.
+Specializing to $n=2$, the case we are interested in, we have $\cS^i(-)=0$ for $i>2$.
 Later on, Ludwig proved that $\cS^2(\pi)=0$ if either $\pi$ is principal series or special series of $\GL_2(\Q_p)$, using the geometry of perfectoid modular curves (\cite{Ludwig}).
 Since it is easy to compute $\cS^2(\pi)$ if $\pi$ is one-dimensional, this leaves only the case of supersingular representations for $\cS^2.$